-The IFS Standards currently comprise eight standards, which have been developed for and by the stakeholders involved in all parts of the supply chain.
+Its Standards currently comprise eight standards, which have been developed for and by the stakeholders involved in all parts of the supply chain.
 All standards are process standards which help users when implementing legal provisions regarding food and/or product safety, and provide uniform guidelines on food, -- product safety and quality issues.
-An IFS certification shows that the certified company has established processes which are suitable for ensuring food and/or product safety, and that it has considered and implemented customer specifications.
+The certification shows that the certified company has established processes which are suitable for ensuring food and/or product safety, and that it has considered and implemented customer specifications.
 Certification is open to food manufacturers, brokers, logistics providers, manufacturers of household and hygiene products as well as wholesalers and retailers.

-IFS Food is a standard for the auditing of companies that process food or companies that pack loose food products.
-IFS Food is only applied where the product is "processed or handled", or if there is a danger of product contamination during the primary packaging.
+Food is a standard for the auditing of companies that process food or companies that pack loose food products.
+Food is only applied where the product is "processed or handled", or if there is a danger of product contamination during the primary packaging.

-IFS Food is applied to:
+Food is applied to:

 - processing and working and/or